snufkinwa/synap-official/src/content/blog/initialize.md

 That question became the soul of the system.

 Synaptik Core is not just software.
-It is a local first cognitive runtime, a stateful layer that runs every reasoning and memory update through governance, records the decision, mutates its internal state, and exposes a full, explainable history of how cognition evolved.
+It is a local first cognitive substrate, a stateful layer that runs every reasoning and memory update through governance, records the decision, mutates its internal state, and exposes a full, explainable history of how cognition evolved.

 It is memory with a conscience.